KhronosGroup/KTX-Software/lib/mainpage.md

 libktx is a small library of functions for creating and reading KTX (Khronos TeXture) files, version 1 and 2 and instantiating OpenGL&reg; and OpenGL&reg; ES textures and Vulkan images from them.
-KTX version 2 files can contain images supercompressed with Basis Universal. libktx can encode and transcode these images.
+KTX version 2 files can contain images supercompressed with ZStd.
+They can also contain images in the Basis Universal formats. libktx can deflate and inflate ZStd compressed images and can encode and transcode the Basis Universal formats.

 For information about the KTX format see the
 <a href="http://github.khronos.org/KTX-Specification/">